zdimension/usbrawmap/README.md

 ## Usage

+0. Download the latest release and extract the .zip somewhere (for example in C:\usbrawmap).
 1. Install **USBPcap** from its [official website](https://desowin.org/usbpcap/).
 You may need to reboot your computer.
 2. Run `C:\Program Files\USBPcap\USBPcamCMD.exe` as administrator, you'll see something like this:
   ![image](https://user-images.githubusercontent.com/4533568/171448708-1c444841-91f5-420b-a848-1bf0fcec6208.png)